HB 4134 – 1.25% for Wildlife

 How will the bill impact tourism in Oregon?

 Over 60% of lodging tax revenue comes from out-of-state visitors.
-Even with the proposed 1.25% increase, Oregon would remain the third-lowest taxed state in the country.
+Even with the proposed 1.25% increase, Oregon will remain the third-lowest taxed state in the country.

 In 2025, an independent economic assessment of the “1.25% for Wildlife” proposal found no correlation between modest tax increases like the one proposed in HB 4134 and visitor spending.
 The analysis concluded that neighboring states with lodging tax rates two to five times higher than Oregon’s consistently show comparable or stronger growth in lodging revenue, with no negative impacts on their outdoor economy.